BarakMachlev/PyNNcml/README.md

 2. Rain Estimation (Constant Baseline [6], Dynamic Baseline [5], Direct RNN Estimation [4,3])
 3. Rain Field Generation (RainGAN )
 4. Rain Field Interpolation (IDW, GMZ [9])
+5. Wet Dry Classification and Rain Rate Estimation (Encoder only Transformer)

 ## Datasets
-This repository includes an example of a dataset with a reference rain gauge.
-In addition, this repository provide PyTorch version of the OpenMRG dataset [10].
+This repository uses the PyTorch version of the OpenMRG dataset [10] and the synthesized datasets generated as part of Barak Machlev’s M.Sc. study, described in detail in the study and used for evaluating the impact of sampling interval on rainfall estimation.

 ## Examples and Tutorials
 This repository includes examples of how to use the PyNNcml library to obtain various whether monotoning information using CMLs data.